ChiaoTeo/gmp-mpfr-sys/README.md

 `GMP_MPFR_SYS_CACHE` variable to an empty string or to a single underscore (`"_"`) will disable caching.

+**Warning:** Setting the `CFLAGS` environment variable during compilation may interfere with caching: in such a case consider disabling caching or changing the `GMP_MPFR_SYS_CACHE` environment variable in tandem with `CFLAGS`.

 [*Cargo.toml*]: https://doc.rust-lang.org/cargo/guide/dependencies.html
 [*RELEASES.md*]: https://gitlab.com/tspiteri/gmp-mpfr-sys/blob/master/RELEASES.md
 [GMP]: https://gmplib.org/